alexelash/personal-website/_projects/azavea-groundwork.md

     layout: 'text-only'
     title: 'Background'
     desc: |
       Early in 2019, I was tasked with developing a brand identity for Azavea’s newest innovation: a SaaS product for labeling imagery – specifically satellite imagery.
 There are many excellent labeling tools, but there none developed with geospatial data as the star, and that’s where GroundWork came in.
+The free SaaS product enables labeling teams to easily and efficiently label large amounts of images to prep for machine learning projects.
   - type: 'default'
     layout: 'text-visual'
     title: 'Starting the branding process'